 If you are renting

-You can also contact Student Universal Support Ireland (SUSI) on 0761 08 7874 and email SUSI at firstname.lastname@example.org
+For more information, you can contact Student Universal Support Ireland (SUSI) on 0761 08 7874 or email SUSI at firstname.lastname@example.org

 You should continue to contact your relevant university support office for disability, counselling, financial aid and academic supports.
 The Union of Students of Ireland offers tips on how to mind your mental health.